omar-polo/kamid/README.md

 ## Building

-kamid depends on libtls, libevent and yacc/GNU bison.
-To build from a release tarball:
+NB: the -main branch targets only OpenBSD.
+To build on other platforms, use the -portable branch.

-	$ ./configure
+	$ majo obj
 	$ make
-	# make install # eventually

-to build from a git checkout:

-	$ ./bootstrap
-	$ ./configure
-	$ make
+	$ make install

+This will install the following commands:

+ - kamid, the daemon
+ - kamictl, an utility to control the daemon
+ - kamiftp, an ftp(1)-like 9p client
+ - kamirepl, a low-level 9p client
+ - man pages (only installed if building sources from a kamid release tarball)

 ## Usage

-In order to run, a `_kamid` user must exists.
-The home directory of `_kamid` should be `/var/empty` or similar.
-A configuration file is also needed.  kamid must be started with root privileges.
+In order to run, the `_kamid` user must exists, with `/var/empty` as home directory.
+A valid configuration file `/etc/kamid.conf` is also needed.  kamid must be started with root privileges.

 A sample configuration file:

 ```
+# /etc/kamid.conf
 pki localhost cert "/etc/ssl/localhost.crt"
 pki localhost key  "/etc/ssl/private/localhost.key"